Generative AI amplifies the need for Financial Services to accelerate cloud adoption | HCLTech

 While GenAI offers exciting possibilities, implementing it across the sector will require organizations to overcome many barriers.
 A few of the most prominent challenges include:

-• Data privacy and security: GenAI runs on large amounts of data, and there is a lack of consistency across GenAI-based AI solutions with respect to how data privacy and security are handled.
+• Data privacy and security: GenAI runs on large amounts of data, and there is a lack of consistency across with respect to how data privacy and security are handled.
 Financial institutions are mindful of the implications and need to implement strong measures to protect customer and organizational data.

 • Regulation and compliance: Regulatory agencies continue to try to catch up with new technologies, including GenAI, the use of which is likely to be subject to regulation.
 FSI is already a heavily regulated industry, and organizations will need to comply with all applicable GenAI-related regulations — even as they continue to evolve.